 Hawai'i Community College shares the library and computer services with the University of Hawai'i at Hilo.
-(Access to library and computer services for students attending classes in Kealakekua are provided by the UH Center - West Hawai'i.)
+Access to library and computer services for students attending classes in Kealakekua are provided by the University of Hawai'i Center, West Hawai'i.